SarahNaif/MEAN-Ecommerce/README.md

 # PEAN-Ecommerce

-A full-stack e-commerce project built with Postgres, Express, Angular and Node.
+A full-stack e-commerce project built with Postgres, Express, and Node.

 ## Demo